genedrendel/P-MFC/README.md

 ## R Script
 Base Script folder contains original script templates from Jennifer Wood, and modified working base script that all changes have since been made from.
 Covers data import from HPC outputs.
-Main packages used for analysis: <br>Phyloseq <br>AmpVis2 <br>PICRUST
+Main packages used for analysis:
+* Phyloseq
+* AmpVis2
+* PICRUST